ITINERARY: (The timetable change according to the cruise line).

 08:30 a.m. - We go out from the Port to Huacas del Sol and La Luna.

-09:00 a.m. - We arrive to the Huacas de Moche Complex where will visit the Site Museum and the temple of the Moon (Huaca de La Luna).
+09:00 a.m. - We arrive in the Huacas de Moche Complex where will visit the temple of the Moon (Huaca de La Luna).

 Huaca de La Luna is in excavation from 1991, the project is led by Peruvian archaeologists from the National University of Trujillo.
 The main sponsor is the Backus Foundation that belongs to the biggest beer company in Peru.